Hay–Wells syndrome: Diagnosis

-Management

 Etymology

 Hay–Wells syndrome is also known as AEC syndrome; this is short for "ankyloblepharon–ectodermal dysplasia–clefting syndrome", "ankyloblepharon filiforme adnatum–ectodermal dysplasia–cleft palate syndrome", "ankyloblepharon–ectodermal defects–cleft lip/palate (AEC) syndrome", "ankyloblepharon–ectodermal defect–cleft lip and/or palate syndrome", or "ankyloblepharon ectodermal dysplasia and clefting".
 Hay–Wells syndrome, or Ankyloblepharon-Ectodermal Dysplasia-Clefting (AEC) syndrome, is one of the least known form of ectodermal dysplasia; a collection of inherited diseases that cause atypical development of nails, glands, teeth, and hair.
 Fewer than 100 affected individuals have been described in the medical literature.
 Males and females are equally affected by Hay–Wells syndrome.
 No demographic has been shown to be especially susceptible to the syndrome.
 Symptoms are apparent at birth, or become apparent when atypical development of teeth occurs.
 Major symptoms of Hay–Wells syndrome include: sparse hair and eyelashes, missing teeth, cleft palate, cleft lip with fusing of the upper and lower eyelids, and deformed nails.
 Therefore, a diagnosis of Hay–Wells syndrome is largely based upon the physical clinical presentation of the patient.